lmmx/mvdef/README.md

 • mv         names to move from the source file         list of str
 • dry_run    whether to only preview the change diffs   bool (False)
 • escalate   whether to raise an error upon failure     bool (False)
+• cls_defs   whether to target only class definitions   bool (False)
+• all_defs   whether to target both class and funcdefs  bool (False)
 • verbose    whether to log anything                    bool (False)

 positional arguments: